 This is especially important as we get older and have a bigger chance of falling and as a result, break our bones.

 A lack of physical activity is one of the primary reasons for chronic diseases.
 Even short periods of inactivity will increase the risk of belly fat.
 An increased amount of belly fat will increase the risk of diseases such as type 2 diabetes and heart diseases.

 Regular exercise will lower blood fat levels and blood pressure.
-It has also shown to improve general fitness, insulin sensitivity, and body composition.
+It has also been shown to improve general fitness, insulin sensitivity, and body composition.

 The first few weeks after you begin strength training might be hard and you can feel more tired than usual.
 But don’t worry.
 You are more active than usual and until your body adapts, you will feel a bit tired and sore.

 After a couple of weeks, you start to notice that the tiredness is gone and you’ll feel more energetic.
 Everyday tasks get easier, sleep quality is improved and you will start to feel more energetic.